United States courts of appeals

-Although the courts of appeals are frequently called "circuit courts", they should not be confused with the former United States circuit courts, which were active from 1789 to 1911, during the time when long-distance transportation was much less available, and which were primarily first-level federal trial courts that moved periodically from place to place in "circuits" in order to serve the dispersed population in towns and the smaller cities that existed then.
-The current "courts of appeals" system was established in the Judiciary Act of 1891.
+Although the courts of appeals are frequently called "circuit courts", they should not be confused with the former United States circuit courts, which were active from 1789 through 1911, during the time when long-distance transportation was much less available, and which were primarily first-level federal trial courts that moved periodically from place to place in "circuits" in order to serve the dispersed population in towns and the smaller cities that existed then.
+The "courts of appeals" system was established in the Judiciary Act of 1891.

 Procedure

 Because the courts of appeals possess only appellate jurisdiction, they do not hold trials.
 Only courts with original jurisdiction hold trials and thus determine punishments (in criminal cases) and remedies (in civil cases).
 Instead, appeals courts review decisions of trial courts for errors of law.
 Accordingly, an appeals court considers only the record (that is, the papers the parties filed and the transcripts and any exhibits from any trial) from the trial court, and the legal arguments of the parties.
 These arguments, which are presented in written form and can range in length from dozens to hundreds of pages, are known as briefs.
 Sometimes lawyers are permitted to add to their written briefs with oral arguments before the appeals judges.
 At such hearings, only the parties' lawyers speak to the court.

 The rules that govern the procedure in the courts of appeals are the Federal Rules of Appellate Procedure.
 In a court of appeals, an appeal is almost always heard by a "panel" of three judges who are randomly selected from the available judges (including senior judges and judges temporarily assigned to the circuit).
 Some cases, however, receive an en banc hearing.
 Except in the Ninth Circuit Court, the en banc court consists of all of the circuit judges who are on active status, but it does not include the senior or assigned judges (except that under some circumstances, a senior judge may participate in an en banc hearing who participated at an earlier stage of the same case).
 Because of the large number of Appellate Judges in the Ninth Circuit Court of Appeals (29), only ten judges, chosen at random, and the Chief Judge hear en banc cases.
+The strong emphasis on collective judicial participation distinguishes the en banc procedure in the United States courts of appeals from the use of extended judicial formations in other legal systems, where such bodies often serve different institutional purposes.